zaenal-gdti/metabase_embed/README.md

 npm start
 ```

 Browse to `http://localhost:9090/analytics`.
-Login with the sample credentials shown on the login page.
-The app will redirect to Metabase’s SSO endpoint with a signed JWT and load the interactive dashboard specified by `METABASE_DASHBOARD_PATH`.
+The app automatically signs you in using the configured default embed user (first sample user unless overridden by `METABASE_DEFAULT_USER_EMAIL`), then redirects to Metabase’s SSO endpoint with a signed JWT and loads the interactive dashboard specified by `METABASE_DASHBOARD_PATH`.
+You can still open `/login` if you want to switch between the sample users manually.

 ## Useful commands